PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions: Experiments

 \subsubsection{RQ1: Do LLMs naturally reflect diverse persona traits in their responses?}

 Realistic simulation of diverse and nuanced patient responses is crucial for training or evaluating \mname's communication skills.
 We evaluate whether \mname accurately reflects its assigned persona, across all 37 possible persona combinations.
 We assess four persona categories (\ie, personality, language proficiency, medical history recall level, confusion level), as well as overall realism to ensure that the model portrays the persona faithfully without exaggeration.
 The evaluation is divided into two folds.
 For automatic evaluation, we generate dialogues between \mname and the doctor LLM across various persona settings, and then an LLM-based evaluator assesses the generated conversations.
-For human evaluation, four medical experts each engage in sufficient dialogue with the simulator across 37 persona samples (for a total of 108 dialogues), after which they evaluate the quality of the simulator.
-Both human and LLM evaluators score the following categories on a 4-point scale (1 = Strongly disagree, 4 = Strongly agree): \begin{itemize}[leftmargin=3.5mm,itemsep=0pt,topsep=-2pt] \item The simulated patient's personality is consistently and accurately reflected during the interaction. \item The patient's language use (vocabulary, grammar, fluency) is appropriate to their assigned language proficiency level. \item The patient's ability to recall medical and personal information is consistent with their assigned recall level (\eg, low or high). \item The patient's coherence and clarity of thought match the assigned level of cognitive confusion. \item The patient's overall communication style matched what I would expect from a real ED patient. \end{itemize}
+For human evaluation, four medical experts each engage in sufficient dialogue with the simulator across 27 persona samples (for a total of 108 dialogues), after which they evaluate the quality of the simulator.
+Both human and LLM evaluators score the following categories on a 4-point scale (1 = Strongly disagree, 4 = Strongly agree): \begin{itemize}[leftmargin=3.5mm,itemsep=0pt,topsep=-2pt] \item The simulated patient's personality is consistently and accurately reflected during the interaction. \item The patient's language use (vocabulary, grammar, fluency) is appropriate to their assigned language proficiency level. \item The patient's ability to recall medical and personal information is consistent with their assigned recall level (\eg, low or high). \item The patient's coherence and clarity of thought match the assigned level of cognitive confusion. \item The patient's overall communication style matched what I would expect from a real ED patient. \end{itemize} Note that clinicians assess the simulator’s quality after engaging in full conversations with it, whereas the LLM evaluates using pre-generated conversations.
+Both human and LLM-based evaluators were provided with explicit persona descriptions for each patient prior to evaluation (Fig.~\ref{fig:demo_main}).